Do Go On - 334 - Pan Am Flight 73

 That says a lot about my algorithm.

-I've got to watch that corner of TikTok.
+I got to watch that corner of TikTok.

-Yours are mostly stair machine videos?
+Yours are mostly stare machine videos?

-Stair machine,
+Stair machine.

-what they eat in a day.
+What I Eat in a Day videos are people just tell you what they eat in a day.

 Really?